biomedicalinformaticsgroup/cadmus/README.md

 The function can also receive optional parameters.

+1. wiley_api_key parameter allows Wiley to identy which publications you or your institution have the right to access.
+It will give you access to the OA publications that wihout key you would not get access to.
+RECOMMENDED
+2. elsevier_api_key parameter allows Elsevier to identy which publications you or your institution have the right to access.
+It will give you access to the OA publications that wihout key you would not get access to.
+RECOMMENDED
-1. The "start" parameter tells the function at which service we were at before failure (e.g. crossref, doi, PubMed Central API. . .).
+3. The "start" parameter tells the function at which service we were at before failure (e.g. crossref, doi, PubMed Central API. . .).
-2. The "idx" parameter tells the function what is the last saved row index (article).
+4. The "idx" parameter tells the function what is the last saved row index (article).

 Start and idx are designed to use when restarting cadmus after a program failure.
 When Cadmus is running, there is a repeated output feed at the top of the live output.
 This line will show you the stage and index that your output dataframe was last saved in case of failure for whatever reason.
 By using these optional parameters, the programme will take off where it left off, saving you starting the process from the beginning again.

-1. "full_search", in case you want to check if a document became available since the last time you tried. "full_search" has three predefined values:
+5. "full_search", in case you want to check if a document became available since the last time you tried. "full_search" has three predefined values:

     - The default Value 'None', the function only looks for the new articles since the last run.
     - 'light', the function looks for the new articles since the last run and re-tried the row where we did not get any format.
     - 'heavy', the function looks for the new articles since the last run and re-tried the row where it did not retrieve at least one tagged version (i.e. html or xml) in combination with the pdf format.

-2. The "keep_abstract" parameter has the default value 'True' and can be changed to 'False'.
+6. The "keep_abstract" parameter has the default value 'True' and can be changed to 'False'.
 When set to 'True', our parsing will load any format from the begining of the document.
 If change to 'False', our parsing is trying to identify the abstract from any format and start to extract the text after it.
 We are offering the option of removing the abstract but we can not guarantee that our approach is the more realiable for doing so.
 In case you would like to apply your own parsing method for removing the abstract feel free to load any file saved during the retrieval availble in the output folder:
 ```"output/formats/{format}s/{index}.{suffix}.zip"```.

 You need to set the export path before every use so that cadmus is able to retrieve more than 10 000 records from NCBI.
 For that we offer a function called `display_export_path`.
 You just need to call this function and copy past the result into your terminal before calling `bioscraping`.